 Information presented here is based on observations of Atypus snetsingeri* in Delaware County, Pennsylvania.

-For Atypus snetsingeri the upper web orientation is variable.
+For Atypus snetsingeri* the upper web orientation is variable.
 Their webs are vertical when attached to the base of trees and shrubs, horizontal low to the ground in grassy areas and thatch, and diagonal or in discrete segments in complex vegetation.
 The web is held in place by a minimum of attachment threads to maintain tension and the loose tubular shape, even when the web turns a corner.
-[Some grasses have been clipped away in the center and right images.]

 The spider's burrow will curve around small obstructions like roots and stones, and living rootlets can be incorporated into the lower web silk.
-Sometimes tiny mounds of freshly excavated dirt are seen near the burrow entrance, and a slight funnel depression in the soil where the web enters the ground may serve to direct prey such as millipedes into the lower trap.
+Sometimes tiny mounds of freshly excavated dirt are seen around the burrow entrance, and a slight funnel depression in the soil where the web enters the ground may serve to direct prey such as millipedes into the lower trap.